ecrz00/pico_vl53l0x/README.md

    Wait till process ends.

-10. Build every c-code examples using **make**.
-Ensure to be located in **\pico\pico-examples** with the WSL terminal, then do
+10. Build every c-code examples using

     `make`

-   Inside the pico/pico-example/build directory are all the build projects, inside each of them a .uf2 file is located.
+   Inside the pico/pico-example/build directory are all the build projects,every directory store a uf2 file.

 The uf2 file, once uploaded, is automatically programmed to the RP2040, so everytime the RP2040 is powered the program starts to work.

 Before continuing with the project itself, is recommended to upload an example code into the RP2040, for example the blink.uf2.
-To learn how to uploaded, check the [Uploading file into DualMCU](#uploading-files-into-dualmcu)
+To learn how to upload files, check the [Uploading file into DualMCU](#uploading-files-into-dualmcu) section.

 ### MicroPython and Thonny